selesy/workstation/README.md

 make sure your system stays up-to-date.
 These three scripts are as follows:

 *   ansible.sh - This script requires sudo privileges and simply installs Ansible and its dependencies on the target system, then creates an SSH key that Ansible will later use to connect back into the system.
 Run this script once or run the steps manually.
 It is possible to alter the Ansible inventory file to maintain a pool of development workstations.

 *   bootstrap.sh - This script creates an Ansible inventory file containing only localhost, then uses Ansible to execute the playbook provided by bootstrap.yml.
 This playbook creates the ansible system user, adds the user's public key and then configures passwordless sudo.
 Run this script once, or perform the equivalent steps manually.

 *   workstation.sh - This script actually runs the Ansible playbook that builds and maintains the development environment.
 It can be run frequently and at a minimum will keep the programs installed via the system's package manager (currently apt) up-to-date.
-                     Its possible to exclude some or all of the programs that are defined in this playbook via the use of tags.
+It's possible to exclude some or all of the programs that are defined in this playbook via the use of tags.
 See the "tags" section below for more details.

 Tags
 ----